jackthomas1430/CryptoClustering/README.md

     The dataset (crypto_market_data.csv) is loaded into a Pandas DataFrame and exploratory analysis is performed to understand the structure of the data.
 2. Prepare the Data
     Data is normalized using the StandardScaler from sklearn and a new DataFrame is created with the scaled data and the original coin_id as the index.
-3. Find the Best Value for k (Elbow Method) Using the Scaled DataFrame The elbow method is applied to determine the optimal number of clusters (k).
+3. Find the Best Value for k using the scaled dataframe The elbow method is applied to determine the optimal number of clusters.
     A list of k values ranging from 1 to 11 is created.
     For each k, the inertia  is calculated.
     A line chart is generated to visualize the elbow curve and identify the best value for k.
 4. Cluster Cryptocurrencies Using the Scaled DataFrame The K-Means algorithm is used to cluster the cryptocurrencies based on the scaled data and the best value for k.
     A scatter plot is created using hvPlot to visualize the clustering of cryptocurrencies based on their 24-hour and 7-day price change percentages.
-5. Optimize Clusters with Principal Component Analysis (PCA) Principal Component Analysis (PCA) is performed on the scaled DataFrame.
+5. Optimize Clusters with PCA
+   PCA is performed on the scaled DataFrame.
     The explained variance of the three components is calculated
 6. Find the Best Value for k Using the PCA-Reduced Data The elbow method is repeated on the PCA DataFrame to determine the best value of k.
 7. Cluster Cryptocurrencies Using the PCA DataFrame K-Means clustering is applied to the PCA-reduced data using the optimal value of k.
     A scatter plot is generated using hvPlot to visualize the clusters with PCA1 and PCA2 as the axes.